jacobarriola/jacobarriola/README.md

 ### Hi there 👋

-I make fast 🚀 and accessible ♿️ applications.
-I'm really curious about GraphQL and decoupled applications these days.
+I make fast 🚀 and accessible ♿️ applications and am really curious about GraphQL and decoupled applications with JavaScript these days.
+I've started to try and give back by contributing to open source projects recently ♥️.

 * 🚵🏾‍♂️ I'm currently working on a lot of JAMStack projects, especially with WordPress as a data source.
 * 📕 I'm currently learning GraphQL, TypeScript and Laravel